top of page

 Dr. Dustin Little

-Dustin received his BSc in Biochemistry in 2008 from the University of Waterloo.
-He then worked for one year in the food science industry before completing his PhD in Biochemistry in 2015 at the University of Toronto under the supervision of Dr. Lynne Howell.
-From 2015 to 2019, Dustin was a postdoctoral fellow in the Department of Biochemistry and Biomedical Sciences at McMaster University in the lab of Dr. Brian Coombes.
-In 2020 he joined Toronto Metropolitan University establishing his lab in the Department of Chemistry and Biology.
+Dustin received his BSc in Biochemistry from the University of Waterloo.
+He then worked for one year in the food science industry before completing his PhD in Biochemistry at the University of Toronto.
+Dustin then completed a postdoctoral fellowship in the Department of Biochemistry and Biomedical Sciences at McMaster University before joining Toronto Metropolitan University in 2020 establishing his lab in the Department of Chemistry and Biology.

 Dustin_edited.jpg